Colorado Solar For All Frequently Asked Questions

 How do I apply for the Solar for All Program?

-CEO is developing the formal application process and will make a public announcement when the application opens.
-This information will also be updated on the COS4A webpage.
+Applications are not open for residents at this time.
+CEO is developing the formal application process and will make a public announcement when applications open.

 How do solar installers participate?